-Top five best freestanding cookers
+Top five best freestanding cookers for 2019

-The best cookers ace our tough lab tests, so you can be sure that the top models that we recommend cook evenly, grill beautifully and come with a hob that can boil quickly as well as simmer gently.
+The best cookers ace our tough lab tests, so you can be sure the top models we recommend cook evenly, grill beautifully and come with a hob that can boil quickly as well as simmer gently.

 Best cooker overall

-This freestanding cooker is packed with features including the option for an oven programme that the manufacturer claims will ensure food is golden and crispy.
+This freestanding cooker is packed with features, including the option for an oven programme that the manufacturer claims will ensure food is golden and crispy.
 We bake a batch of shortbread and a sponge cake to see how well the ovens distribute heat and bake.
 The best create well-risen, evenly cooked foods.
 Read the full review of this freestanding cooker to find out if it can deliver on this front.

-Best electric cooker
+A top-choice electric cooker

-Best gas cooker
+A top-choice gas cooker

 Best dual-fuel cooker